Pit Babe (TV series)

 Pit Babe: The Series (พิษเบ๊บ) is a 2023 Thai television drama starring Naret Promphaopun (Pavel) and Krittin Kitjaruwannakul (Pooh).
 It is based on the novel of the same name by _alittlebitch (also known as alittlebixth).

-Directed by Nopachai Jayanama (Peter) and produced by CHANGE2561, the series premiered on One31 on November 10, 2023.
-It concluded on February 9, 2024, after 13 episodes.
-On April 25, 2024, the series was officially renewed for a second season.
-The second season premiered on May 2, 2025.
+Directed by Nopachai Jayanama (Peter) and produced by Change2561, the series premiered on One31 on 10 November 2023 and concluded on 9 February 2024, after 13 episodes.
+On 25 April 2024, the series was officially renewed for a second season.
+The second season premiered on 2 May 2025.

 Synopsis

 Charlie (Krittin Kitjaruwannakul), a recent graduate, dreams of becoming a race car driver, but lacks his own racing car.
 His only solution is to seek help from Babe (Naret Promphaopun), a well-known racer.
 Babe agrees to help him pursue his dream—on the condition that Charlie becomes someone who obeys him.
 A heated agreement begins...